All Episodes

 Unchecked power to spy on our own people.

-The power to create covert prisons for secret prisoners, the torture of prisoners to extract information from them.
+The torture of prisoners to extract information from them.

 That resolution does not authorize running black hole secret prisons in foreign countries to get around U.S. law.

-That resolution does not give this president or any president.
+That resolution does not give this president or any president the powers reserved only for kings and potentates.

-You tell me what's different.
+You tell me, what's different?

-There's literally no Yes.
+There's literally no.

-See why this lying, folks, is a problem.
+See why this lying, folks, is a problem?

 I don't think the Democrats even really believe this.